 This account was contributed by our vice-president Denise who joined the first Bilby Tracks venture last September.
-Four similar week-long trips are planned for 2017 in April/May, June, September and November - read more here and register your interest if you would like to go.
 All photographs were provided by Denise, except for Raking the Sand, courtesy of STBF.

 When the Save The Bilby Fund called for expressions of interest in a ‘citizen science’ trip to the bilby enclosure in Currawinya National Park in SW Queensland I rushed to respond.
 This was to be a pilot program in which the wider community would work with researchers and rangers on surveys to help establish that the bilby enclosure was safe before releasing more captive-bred bilbies into the park.
 The initial bilby release behind the predator-proof fence in 2003 was followed by an increase in their numbers.
 But in 2011 something happened to the fence (there are different explanations)with the result that cats got inside and bilby numbers declined.
 Work has since been done on the fence and on removal of cats which are notoriously difficult to trap.